kckhafra/NBA-Quizz-App/README.md

 Thinkful Full Stack Module 8: Interactive Web Apps

 <h2>Description</h2>
 <p> The goal of this assignment was to create a quizz app that asked users questions and allowed for the user to choose their answers from multiple choice drop down selections.
-The user should be able to cipher through and answer ten questions, all the while being able to their current question and score.
-The users should also get feedback for each question, informing the user when they got a question wrong or right.
+The user should be able to cipher through and answer ten questions, all the while being able to see their current question and score.
+The users should also get feedback for each question.
+This feedback should inform the user when they got a question wrong or right.
 The last page should display the results and allow the user to restart the app<p/>
-<p>The Quiz App project was a chance for me to show my comprhensive skill learned from the thinkful bootcamp.
+<p>The Quiz App project was a chance for me to show my comprehensive skills learned from the thinkful bootcamp.
 I was responsible for every aspect of the app, icluding the following:</p>
 <ul>
   <li>Wireframing my quiz app.
 I essentially created a skeleton of my app for planning purposes </li>
   <li>Using semantic HTML and clean javascript code to ensure coders can read and make sense of my code</li>